sauloperez/dotfiles/README.md

 * Git (2.0+ recommended)
 * Neovim

-It's worth enabling passwordless ssh access to the machine first and do the setup through SSH.
+When setting up a new computer, if you have a working one at hand, it's worth enabling passwordless ssh access to the new machine first and do the setup through SSH.

 ```sh
 ssh-copy-id <user>@<host>